freedmandil/oslibrary_new/README.md

 1. Clone the repo:
    git clone https://github.com/freedmandil/oslibrary_new.git
 2. Install NPM packages for Angular:
-3. Install Composer dependencies for Laravel:
+3. Install Composer dependencies for Laravel

 Set up your .env file for Laravel based on the .env.example.

 ### Usage